Logging

 Logging yard

-The forestry sector is among the top ten manufacturing employers in the US, and yet logging work is among the top three most dangerous.
-Logging involves exposures to a wide variety of hazards, including: work in close proximity to heavy equipment and trucks; tree falls, log movements and falling objects; ergonomic issues; hand-arm and whole-body vibration; noise, and; environmental factors.
+The forestry sector is among the top ten manufacturing employers in the US, and yet logging work is among the three most dangerous.
+Logging involves exposures to a wide variety of hazards, including: work in close proximity to heavy equipment and trucks; tree falls, log movements and falling objects; ergonomic issues; hand-arm and whole-body vibration; noise; and, environmental factors.
 The fatality rate for loggers recently averaged 84 deaths per 100,000 workers.
-This represents a steady decline in fatalities, yet is still 23 times greater than the overall US rate.
+This represents a steady decline in fatalities yet is still 23 times greater than the overall US rate.
 Washington and Oregon represent about 20% of total US logging employment.

-In coming years the logging sector will emerge from the recession with a workforce substantially reduced in numbers and skills.
-Increased mechanization of logging is changing the nature of the hazards and is generally safe, yet these new technologies introduce new hazards to address.
-There is a need to build this valuable worforce’s skills and knowledge to improve their safety.
+The logging sector has emerged from the recession with a workforce substantially reduced in numbers and skills.
+Increased mechanization of logging is changing the nature of the hazards and is generally safer, yet there is a need to build this valuable workforce’s skills and knowledge to improve their safety.
 Our forestry and logging research priorities are developed with the participation of logging stakeholders.

 Resources